-Stinking is a perfectly normal part of growing up and, with a little science and a lot of love, parents can guide their oily children through the smelly years with minimal olfactory damage.
+Stinking is a perfectly normal part of growing up and, with a little science, parents can guide their children through the smelly years with minimal olfactory damage.

-“Teenagers actually do stink,” Anne-Sophie Barwich, a cognitive scientist, philosopher, and historian who studies smell at Columbia University, told Fatherly.
+“Teenagers actually do stink,” says Ann-Sophie Barwich, Ph.D., a cognitive scientist, philosopher, and historian who studies smell at Columbia University.
 “It’s very hard to say out loud.
 People are very touchy-feely about body odor.
 But it’s actually based on hormonal changes.”

 Body odor is often the earliest sign of puberty, Barwich says, appearing long before most physical changes.
 She suspects that this may be an evolutionary boon, allowing humans to detect sexual maturity in its earliest stages via chemical signals.
 “Our noses are better than we think,” Barwich says.
 “Sometimes you need to decide on things before you can see them, because many things become visible far too late.
 You sniff your milk.
 You don’t look at it.”